CSTCAC/Test/README.md

  transaction / transfer coin ownership.
 The current prototype is vulnerable to network flooding and no mechanism for blocking bad peers is implemented.

-# technical

-This prototype uses an eventually consistent data structure shared using gossip amonst peers (scuttlebutt) and webRTC (webrtc-swarm) as the p2p networking layer.

 # running the prototype

 The current prootype uses webRTC via node js (wrtc) and signalhub.
-This is intentional because it should be possible to run this system from inside web browsers.
+This is intentional because it should be eventually possible to run this system using web browsers.

 ```sh
 clone signalhub into the folder & npm install